eurasiancities/eurasiancities/_essays/holden-cherepov.md

 During the Opening Ceremonies, the performers wore a variety of traditional clothing styles of Central Asia.[^i] However, the most distinctive part of the clothing was the numerous different types of hats.
 The clothes and hats showcase unique color schemes, and embroidery patterns, each of the colors and patterns is specific to a different group of nomadic people from Central Asia.
 The first hat styles are worn by women; the first type of hat is a headscarf.
 A headscarf is worn by women for cultural reasons in various styles and colours, although sometimes worn for religious reasons, hijab, head covering worn by some Muslim women.[^ii] The second hat featured was the Shokul, worn during wedding ceremonies.[^iii] The Shokulo is a tall conical hat made of fur and felt decorated with feathers and evil eyes to ward off evil spirits

 -- in comparison, the Shokulo for wealthier families includes jewels in addition to feathers and evil eyes.[^iv] Finally, the Elechek combines the conical hat and the headscarf.[^v] The style and amount of fabric used to showcase the family\'s class.[^vi] Upon passing, the fabric used in the Elechek is turned into a funeral shroud.[^vii] The female tribe leader wears the Elechek, mothers who have married all their children, or the bride the first three days following the wedding.
-The Shokulo is worn during the wedding ceremony and then wrapped in a headscarf by the bride's mother following the wedding.[^viii^]
+The Shokulo is worn during the wedding ceremony and then wrapped in a headscarf by the bride's mother following the wedding.[^viii]

 Three different types male hats are ern: the Ak-Kalpak, Turkmen Telpek / Papakha, and Tebeti.[^ix] Men wear the Ak-Kalpak as a demonstration of national pride.
 The Ak-Kalpak is also a part of the Kyrgyz Olympic Uniform.[^x] Young men wear an Ak-Kalpak with a straight brim and a front notch, while older men have a folded-up brim with no notch.[^xi] The second hat type is the Turkmen Telpek / Papakha, an important symbol of Turkmen identity.[^xii] The Turkmen Telpek / Papakha is the traditional hat of the Caucasus and Turkmen worn in the winter and made out of sheep-wool.
 The last hat is the Suusar Tebeti for females or Tebeti for males, worn during the winter.[^xiii] The Tebeti is a leather cap with a fur base on the exterior.[^xiv] (See Images 1 - 8)